New York City Hall: 18th century

 The city's second City Hall, built in 1700, stood on Wall and Nassau Streets.
 That building was renamed Federal Hall in 1789, after New York became the first official capital of the United States after the Constitution was ratified.
-It was demolished in 1812 and current Federal Hall was built in 1842.
+It was demolished in 1812 and current Federal Hall Memorial was built at this location in 1842.

 Plans for building a new City Hall were discussed by the New York City Council as early as 1776, but the financial strains of the war delayed progress.
 The Council chose a site at the old Common at the northern limits of the city, now City Hall Park.
 City Hall was originally an area for the first almshouse in 1653.
 In 1736, there was a financed almshouse for those who were fit to work, for the unfit, and those that were like criminals but were paupers.

 19th century

 In 1802, New York City held a competition for a new City Hall.
 The first prize of $350 was awarded to Joseph-François Mangin and John McComb Jr. Mangin studied architecture in his native France before becoming a New York City surveyor in 1795 and publishing an official map of the city in 1803 that was largely discredited for its inaccuracies.
 Mangin later served as the architect of the landmarked St. Patrick's Old Cathedral on Mulberry Street.
 McComb, whose father had worked on the old City Hall, was a New Yorker and designed Castle Clinton in Battery Park, among other buildings and structures.
 Mangin had no known involvement with City Hall after winning the commission.
 McComb alone supervised every aspect of construction and was in charge of the architectural modifications and detailing during the extended building process.

 The cornerstone of the new City Hall was laid on May 26, 1803.
 Construction was delayed after the City Council objected that the design was too extravagant.
 In response, McComb reduced the size of the building and used brownstone at the rear of the building to lower costs.
 The brownstone, along with the original deteriorated Massachusetts marble facade, quarried from Alford, Massachusetts, was later replaced with Alabama limestone between 1954 and 1956.
 Labor disputes and an outbreak of yellow fever further slowed construction.
 The building was not dedicated until 1811, and opened officially in 1812.

 The New York City Police riot occurred in front of New York City Hall between the recently dissolved New York Municipal Police and the newly formed Metropolitan Police on June 16, 1857.
 Municipal police fought with Metropolitan officers who were attempting to arrest New York City Mayor Fernando Wood.